 Is tonic water vegan?

-Gin is most often served with tonic water.
-Tonic is vegan it contains just carbonated water, quinine, flavourings and sweeteners.
+Tonic water is suitable for vegans.
+It contains just carbonated water, quinine, flavourings and sweeteners.
 Quinine is a bitter compound which is made from the bark of the cinchona tree and it is suitable for vegans.

 Does vegan alcohol matter?